 This guide is not considered a contractual agreement.
 The Department of Nursing reserves the right to change policies and procedures in this document at any time.
-If this occurs, students will be notified of changes in a timely fashion.
-Students who enter the nursing major will be held to the policies that were in place during the year they were admitted to the nursing major.
-If a new policy is to the student's advantage, the new policy can be applied to the student even if they were admitted to the major in a prior year.
+If this occurs, students will be notified of changes in a timely fashion via JBU student email accounts.
 The Department of Nursing views baccalaureate education in nursing as a collaborative venture.
 Please do your part to ensure success by assuming responsibility for reading and using this guide and the documents to which it refers.